- Home

 The construction codes are adopted and amended in Chapter 8, Killeen Code of Ordinances unless otherwise noted.
 Construction code books may be obtained by contacting the International Code Council.

-- National Electrical Code, 2020 edition as amended (local amendments (PDF))
+- National Electrical Code, 2023 edition as amended

 Regulations